You nailed it!

 • The assessment and prevention of thermal injuries

-• Medicinal marijuana – implications for the workplace
+• Medicinal marijuana – seeing through the smoke

 • The new (draft) radiofrequency exposure standard